rdegges/okta.github.io/hugo/content/blog/develop-microservices-with-jhipster.md

 ---
 layout: blog_post
+title: 'Develop and Deploy Microservices with JHipster'
 author: mraible
 date: 2017-06-20T00:00:00Z
-description: This tutorial shows you how to build microservices with JHipster.
+description: "This tutorial shows you how to build microservices with JHipster.
 You'll generate a gateway (powered by Netflix Zuul and the JHipster Gateway), a microservice (that talks to MongoDB), and use Docker Compose to run it all.
-Then you'll deploy it to Google Cloud using Kubernetes.
+Then you'll deploy it to Google Cloud using Kubernetes."
-tags:
-- microservices
-- spring boot
-- jhipster
-- angular
-- java
-- typescript
-- docker
-- kubernetes
-- minikube
-- google cloud
-title: Develop and Deploy Microservices with JHipster
+tags: [microservices, spring boot, jhipster, angular, java, typescript, docker, kubernetes, minikube, google cloud]
 ---

 JHipster is one of those open-source projects you stumble upon and immediately think, "`Of course!`" It combines three